 Get outta bed, it’s time for Cast Iron Crawfish Cornbread!

 Ok, ok you’re right.
 I’m not having the cornbread for breakfast.
-I made it for tomorrow’s final LSU home game to accompany a seafood gumbo that I’ll also be whipping up.
+I made it for tomorrow’s final LSU home game to accompany a gumbo that I’ll also be whipping up.

 This cornbread is moist and delicious.
 This cornbread is easy.
 This cornbread makes you pull out your most favorite cast iron pan and get to baking!
 What more could you ask for in a recipe?